autokitteh/samples/google/gmail/README.md

-The file [`program.star`](./program.star) implements a single entry-point function, which is configured in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file as the receiver of `slash_command` events.
+The file [`program.star`](./program.star) implements a single entry-point function, which is configured in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file as the receiver of Slack `slash_command` events.

 When triggered by a Slack slash command, it calls a Gmail API function, depending on the input, and posts the results back to the Slack user: